Steps to Apply for Financial Aid

 How to Submit Verification

-Verification documents can be sent through any of the below ways.
-Students are required to write their LSU 89-number or social security number on the top of every sheet submitted, not just the first sheet.
+Verification documents can be submitted through any of the methods below.
+Students are required to write their LSU ID number (begins with 89) or social security number on the top of every sheet submitted, not just the first sheet.

-- Bring in person to the front desk of Pleasant Hall, Monday through Friday, 8 a.m. to 4:30 p.m.
+Bring verification in person to the front desk of Pleasant Hall, Monday through Friday, 8 a.m. to 4:30 p.m.